dmgsantos/WaterPy/README.md

 # WETpy
 Water and Environmental Tools in Python

-WETpy will support the devlopment of Python functions for Water and Environmental Engineering.
+WETpy will support the development of Python functions for Water and Environmental Engineering.